nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 {% highlight java linenos %}
 public void test() {
-    MyClass dependency = mock[MyClass] // MyClass is an internal class we own not an external API when(dependency.doesStuff()).thenReturn("stuff");
+    // MyClass is an internal class we own and not an external API MyClass dependency = mock[MyClass]
+    when(dependency.doesStuff()).thenReturn("stuff");
     TestClass testClass = new TestClass(dependency)
     assertEquals(testClass.doesStuff(), "stuff");